“Hope for the best, but prepare for the worst.”

 You hear the squeaky noises.
 You feel the smell.
 You catch a glimpse of a grey ball of fur, disappearing as fast as it appeared, and you pray that this is not happening.
 We have some bad news for you: this is happening.
 Your home is being infested by rats.

 Don’t think they’ll go away, because they won’t.
 At the moment you actually see one of them is almost too late, they are there, they are nesting and they are multiplying.
 The reality is as bad as it sounds.
 Although these first words might make you sick, we only want to raise awareness about this matter, and help you choose the correct steps and actions to solve the problem, in the best and fastest way possible.

 You are a clean person, you mown your lawn, don’t leave the dog food scattered all over the place, and the garbage collectors are never late.
 So why do you have rats?

-Keep in mind if you are dealing with rats infestation to keep anything that could constitute their food, out of the way.
+Keep in mind: if you are dealing with rats infestation, store anything that could constitute their food out of the way.
 Lock pets and bird food in tight plastic containers, meticulously clean all the areas that can provide shelter (bushes, basement, pavement blocks), make sure the trash bin is always clean and take the garbage out of the property as often as possible.

 Rats have taste aversions, which basically means they learn to distinguish between poisonous and clear food, next time avoiding the food that makes it ill.
 More so, they could associate poisonous and toxic food with places, teaching them to stay away from the dangerous areas.